The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-However, there are seven money rules that will help you build a solid financial foundation.
-The best thing about these rules is that they’re all things that you can control.
+Here are seven money rules to help you build and maintain a solid financial foundation.
+The best thing about these simple rules is that they’re all things within your control.

 “When you don’t have a budget, your money just kind of goes where it wants to,” Coake says.